deathworlders/online/content/books/deathworlders/chapter-89-titanomachy.md

 Campbell looked to Firth, asking for help with a glance.
 Firth was the devout one on-team, so…

 He sighed.
 Felt…pity, now.
 Terrible pity, on top of the rage.
-“And so all this is an auto-da-fé .
+“And so all this is an auto-da-fé.
 You find purpose in payment for your evil.”

 “Purpose…almost.
 We are what we were made to be.
 We will not be condemned for it.
 We have lived, now, where before we were *less* and I have thanked you…and arranged a gift for you.
 Two.
 One, a library.
 Your datamind abomination has found it already.
 The second…”

 Firth already knew, and felt his pity disappear.

-“...A deliverance from the softness and ease that gnawed us away.
+“...A deliverance from the…softness and ease that gnawed us away.
 Life cannot be easy for you.
 Never.
 So I have taken away the world you tamed.”
 The Hunter gestured, and an all-too-familiar green and blue planet sparkled in its palm.
 “I have taken away your *Earth.”*

 A horrible, wheezing, choking sound that could only be its idea of laughter hacked its way up the thing’s throat, then its fist closed around the white flag and tore it off the pole.